 Fabric buildings are a popular choice for bulk fertilizer storage.
-The non-corrosive properties of the fabric cladding make them a long-lasting option when storing corrosive material, and the large clear spans of the buildings make them a cost-effective choice.
+The fabric cladding has non-corrosive properties, making them a long-lasting option when storing corrosive material.
+Moreover, the large clear spans of the buildings make them a cost-effective choice.

 Typical Fabric Building Attachment System

 Many fabric building manufacturers use a keder rail to attach fabric to frame.
 The industry standard system uses a keder rail attached to the trusses using small tek screws.
 Because this does not allow for horizontal movement of the keder rail for biaxial tensioning, the installer must either flex the truss or use telescoping purlins to move the frame during fabric installation.

 Learn more about the fabric building installation process.

 The other challenge with this system is that it depends on all of the tek screws being installed with proper torque.
 Tek screws are often over torqued, reducing the hold-down capacity due to human error.
 Additionally, the small tek screw heads create flex points in the aluminum keder extrusion, creating possible failure points.